Noomii.com Logo

 1. Once knew a young man named Spike who wanted a job in the entertainment publicity market.
 His first mailing included actual railroad spikes painted silver.
 That was impressive.
 Where he blew it was in the follow-up.
 He sent huge sponges with a note that read, “In case my first mailing got you too excited.”
 You can imagine how my then-boss, a woman, felt about that.
 Spike was erased from her databank and has never been heard from again.
 Tom Kidd, Pres Pak Public Relations

-2. Several days after interviewing a young woman for an open position, I received a “thank you†card.
+2. Several days after interviewing a young woman for an open position, I received a “thank you” card.
 It read: “Thank you so much for considering me as a candidate to fill the position.
-Please accept this gift as a token of my appreciation and look forward to speaking with you soon.†I proceeded to open the small box which accompanied note and found a cupcake in the shape of a woman’s breast.
+Please accept this gift as a token of my appreciation and I look forward to speaking with you soon.”
+I proceeded to open the small box which accompanied the note and found a cupcake in the shape of a woman’s breast.
 I called the interviewee to let her know her token had confused me.
 Embarrassingly, she explained that I had received the cupcake intended for her husband.
 She withdrew her application.
 Lyman A. Montgomery, Lyman Montgomery Success Network

 3. A bag of fried pork rinds with a note saying he’d crunch all our problems away.
 Jane Perdue, @thehrgoddess

-4. Nicest gift I’ve received was a full sized New England Patriots Helmet with QB Tom Brady’s signature.
+4. Nicest gift I’ve received was a full-sized New England Patriots helmet with QB Tom Brady’s signature.
 The gentleman wasn’t even a candidate.
-Obviously I gave him an hour on the phone talking about his career and the best way to tackle going about a job search … The gentleman worked for one of the baseball card companies.
-So sport memorabilia was something he had plenty of access to, and in turn used it to his advantage for networking.
-He had been given my name as someone he should contact, hence he sent the helmet as a “foot in the door.”
+Obviously, I gave him an hour on the phone talking about his career and the best way to approach a job search.
+The man worked for one of the baseball card companies, which meant sports memorabilia was something he had plenty of access to and wisely used it to his advantage for networking.
+Instead of sending a typical gift, he chose to surprise me with a carefully curated mistery box filled with unique sports collectibles—including the signed helmet—as his innovative “foot in the door.”
 John W. Ferneborg, The Ferneborg Group

 5. One guy sent me pictures of his newborn baby.
 Wasn’t sure if he was a proud papa or just trying to trick me into hiring him.
 Rich Matteo, @CornOntheJob